GenuineYZR/Traffic-lights-detection/README.md

 #### 3. Spilt data

  Now you are ready to split your data into training set and evaluating set.
-For XML file you could transfer the XML into CSV, then split the CSV file.
-You could directly use the tools I provided [here]() or you could split your data in any other ways if you like.
+For XML file you could [transfer the XML into CSV](https://github.com/GenuineYZR/Traffic-lights-detection/blob/master/utils/xml_to_csv.py), then split the CSV file.
+You could directly use the tools I provided [here](https://github.com/GenuineYZR/Traffic-lights-detection/blob/master/utils/csv_dataset_split.py) or you could split your data in any other ways if you like.

 #### 4. Transform data
 After you have split your labeled images, you are ready to create a TFRecord file for your training and evaluating set respectively in order to retrain a TensorFlow model.
 A TFRecord is a binary file format which stores your images and ground truth annotations.

- * If you have used the [tools]() I mentioned above in step 3, then use this [file]() to generate the tfrecord data.
+ * If you have used the tools I mentioned above in step 3, then use this [file](https://github.com/GenuineYZR/Traffic-lights-detection/blob/master/utils/generate_tfrecord.py) to generate the tfrecord data.

  * If you split your data in other ways, follow this step.
-The TFOB API has provided you with the [`create_tf_record.py`]() to transfer your data to tfrecord.
+The TFOB API has provided the [`create_tf_record.py`](https://github.com/GenuineYZR/Traffic-lights-detection/blob/master/create_pascal_tf_record.py) to transfer your data to tfrecord.
 If you take a look at the file, you should find that you still need a label map file.
-Feel free to use my [`label_map.pbtxt`]()or you may prefer to create your own.
+Feel free to use my [`label_map.pbtxt`](https://github.com/GenuineYZR/Traffic-lights-detection/blob/master/data/label_map.pbtxt)or you may prefer to create your own.

- * NOTE: After you have created your tfrecord file, you should not change the directory to your images.
+ * NOTE: After you have created your tfrecord file, you should not change the path to your images any more.

 ## Training